lhcb/starterkit-lessons/self-guided-lessons/htcondor-first-job.md

 * **universe**: the base runtime environment for the job.
 * **output**: the location of the file that will contain the terminal output (STDOUT) of the executable.
 * **error**: similar to output, except for any errors (STDERR).
 * **log**: the location of the file that will store the logging information created by HTCondor as it tracks your job.
+Note that specifying a log file is required, and you will get an error if you try to submit a job without one.
 * **queue**: tells HTCondor to add the job to the queue.

 You can now submit your job by running `condor_submit submit.sub`.
 After a few seconds, it should have produced an output similar to the one shown below.